-So, for whatever reason, Reggie and I decided to take Micah’s temperature.
+So, for whatever reason, Reggie and I decided to take Tadashi’s temperature.
 And lo and behold — he had a 104º fever.

 I not only survived my first week back at work post-maternity leave but I also somehow managed to get through the days without a single tear.